nbethala/BreastCancer-EDA/README.md

   **Question:** What is the distribution of positive axillary nodes in the patients?

-  **Analysis:** The distribution seems to be left-skewed, with the mode (most frequent value) located around 0 positive axillary nodes.
-A few data points extend toward the higher end, reaching up to 50 positive axillary nodes.
-The left tail of the distribution is longer than the right, indicating that there are more instances with lower numbers of positive axillary nodes compared to those with higher values.
+  **Analysis:** The distribution appears to be left skewed indicating that the majority of the observations have a lower number of positive axillary nodes, with fewer observations having high numbers.
+The curve suggests that lower number of positive nodes are more frequent, with the frequency decreasing as the number of nodes increases.
+This type of distribution is common in medical data, where a majority of cases fall within a certain range, with fewer cases at the extremes.

   --Image Distribution of positive axillary node---